-While many companies put a lot of focus on saving money on the initial purchase of fixed assets, there are a lot of ways to save money on fixed assets after they’ve already been acquired.
+While many companies put a lot of focus on saving money on the initial purchase of fixed assets, properly tracking fixed assets can save you a substantial amount of money over time.

 During the lifecycle of the assets, there are plenty of steps that can be taken to ensure that you’re finding every opportunity to save money.
-It all comes down to having a proper asset management system in place so that you can accurately track your company’s fixed assets.
+It all comes down to properly tracking fixed assets using a fixed asset management system.
 It doesn’t matter if your company is smaller or if you have hundreds, or thousands, of assets.
-As long as you have an effective asset management system in place you can more easily track, dispose of, retire and transfer assets so that your company isn’t spending more than necessary on fixed asset related costs.
+As long as you have an effective asset management system in place you can more easily track, dispose of, retire and transfer assets so that your company isn’t spending more than necessary on fixed asset-related costs.

-Most fixed assets, like equipment or tools, have a lifecycle of somewhere between 3-10 years, but is your company doing a good job keeping track of fixed assets during this lifecycle?
+Most fixed assets, like equipment or tools, have a lifecycle of somewhere between 3-10 years, but is your company doing a good job of properly tracking fixed assets during this lifecycle?

 If you don’t have all of the right information, then you’re missing out on important data that can present opportunities to cut company costs in relation to fixed assets.
 It’s impossible to identify all of the ways you can save money on fixed assets if there is a lack of recorded information about the lifecycles of your fixed assets.

-The number one key to save money on fixed assets is to make sure that you’re properly tracking your assets and logging all of the relevant information to help you identify cost-saving opportunities.
+The number one key to save money on fixed assets is to make sure that you’re properly tracking fixed assets and logging all of the relevant information to help you identify cost-saving opportunities.

 Most businesses are continually searching for ways to reduce costs and one great way to do that is to save money on fixed assets.
-While at first it may seem like simply tracking assets better wouldn’t necessarily save any money, below you’ll find information on several ways that your company can cut fixed asset-related costs so that money can be moved where it can be used more effectively.
+While at first, it may seem like properly tracking fixed assets wouldn’t necessarily save any money, below you’ll find information on several ways that your company can cut fixed asset-related costs so that money can be moved where it can be used more effectively.